agent18/agent18.github.io/_posts/2020-06-01-the-last-dance-career.markdown

 	3m H1B people in the US.

-	The logged layoffs in this current "recession" due to the pandemic fucking things up for H1B users in tech startups is logged at [layoffs.fyi](https://layoffs.fyi/tracker/).
+	The logged layoffs in this current "recession" due to the pandemic fucking things up for H1B users in tech startups, is logged at [layoffs.fyi](https://layoffs.fyi/tracker/).
 It is currently 60k.
-If we assume all layoffs to be a factor 3 greater i.e., ~200k we get to *6% layoffs*.
-And mind you this number also has a "proportion" of Americans and GC holders and even layoffs in other countries, and hence appearing to be conservative.
+If we assume all layoffs to be a factor 3 greater i.e., ~200k, we get to *6% layoffs*.
+And mind you this number also has a "portion" of Americans and GC holders and even layoffs in other countries, and hence appears to be conservative.

-	**The chance that you get laid off is**
+	**The chance that you don't get laid off is**:

-	`(1-8/70)x(1-6%) = 83%`
+	`(1-8/70)+8/70x6% = 89%`

 <!-- [^7]: **How bad is it to learn a new skill in 35's or 40's as compared -->
 <!-- to 30's?** -->